Your interests are unique. Your college courses should be too.

 Compass Curriculum

-At Wheaton, our unique Compass Curriculum is rooted in the liberal arts and sciences tradition with an innovative twist.
+At Wheaton, our unique Compass Curriculum is rooted in the liberal arts and sciences with an innovative twist.
 Rather than taking a series of required courses across disciplines, you’ll choose areas of interest to you and analyze them through multiple perspectives.
 It’s a personalized experience that empowers you to explore your interests and pique new ones.

 First Year Experience Courses